klapaukh/photomapper/README.md

      photos at that location.

 #### Progress

 Implemented:
    * Map is displayed
    * Show markers for photos with manually added locations
    * Show markers for photos with embedded geotags
    * Show photo in popup
    * Make popup photo expand to a full size version (opens in a new tab)

-Partial:
    * Make tags appear in popup
    * Make tags searchable
    * Allow tags to be added
-   * Basic Docker script

-To do:
    * Tag deletion
    * Tags being updated in the markers as well as the files

+To do:
+   * Run as a Docker container